2.1 Identifying Information

 2.8 Legal Concerns

-When searching for a child or entering the information for a New Applicant into the CLTS FS, the child’s name, date of birth and Social Security Number are critical items for identification.
-They must be entered accurately.
-If a child is not a client in the CLTS FS and the screener must add them as a New Applicant, the system will check other databases to see if the child exists in other systems in order to link data for accuracy.
-If the system identifies some or all of this identifying information for a child, it will report back optional clients to select in order to proceed.
-If one of those clients matches the child the screener is entering as a New Applicant, especially if there is a 90% or better match of this identifying information, the screener should select that client and proceed.
+When searching for a child or entering a new applicant into the Children's Long-Term Support Functional Screen (CLTS FS), the child’s name, date of birth, and Social Security number (SSN) are critical for identification and must be accurate.
+If a child is not already a client in the CLTS FS, the system will check other databases using these items to see if the child exists in other systems.
+If the system identifies some or all of this identifying information for a child, it will show clients that potentially match.
+If one of those clients matches the child the screener is entering, the screener should select that client and proceed.
+If there is no match, the screener should continue entering them as a new client.

-The identifying information is initially entered when adding a client to the system.
-It is updated or changed on the Individual Information page.
-If there is an error, or a screener needs further assistance with this process, contact the DHS SOS Help Desk.
-The DHS SOS Help desk's email is: DHSSOSHelp@wisconsin.gov.
+The identifying information can be updated on the Individual Information page.
+If there is an error or a screener needs further assistance with this process, contact the Wisconsin Department of Health Services (DHS) SOS Help Desk.

-If the child has a "Jr." or "IV", or other suffix added to their name, list this in the Last Name box, following their last name.
+If the child has a suffix added to their name, such as “Jr.” or “IV”, list this in the Last Name box following their last name.

-If the child’s name has changed, often due to an adoption, or a screener notices that the name has been misspelled on the screen, the name can be changed on the CLTS FS.
-Select the screen with the child’s previous name and update the information contained on the Individual Information page of the screen.
-This updated information will be saved for future screens but the information will not affect previously calculated screens.
+If the child’s name has changed (often due to an adoption) or a screener notices that the name is misspelled, the name can be changed on the CLTS FS.
+Select the screen with the child’s previous name and update the Individual Information page of the screen.
+This updated information will be saved for future screens, but will not affect previously calculated screens.

 Date of Birth

-Enter the child’s date of birth in MM/DD/YYYY format, as in 01/01/2015.
+Enter the child’s date of birth in MM/DD/YYYY format, as in 01/01/2021.
 A calendar option is available to improve accuracy.
-CLTS FS programming will not allow dates to be entered that make the applicant more than 22 years old.
-The person should be referred for an adult screen in this instance.
 The date of birth must be earlier than the Screen Begin date.
+CLTS FS programming will not allow dates to be entered that make the applicant more than 22 years old, as they need to be referred for an adult functional screen.

 Social Security Number

-Enter the child’s Social Security Number (SSN) in the ###-##-#### format.
-Only enter the SSN as it appears on the government issued Social Security Card in the child’s name.
+Enter the child’s SSN in the ###-##-#### format.
+Only enter the SSN as it appears on the government-issued Social Security card in the child’s name.

 Pseudo Social Security Number

-The only time a certified screener should select to use a Pseudo Social Security Number (SSN) is when the child does not have an actual SSN issued at the time of the home visit (e.g., newborn infants).
-Do not use a Pseudo SSN simply to enter a screen prior to learning the child’s actual SSN.
+A certified screener should only use a pseudo SSN when the child does not have an actual SSN issued at the time of the home visit (for example, newborn infants).
+Do not use a pseudo SSN to enter a screen prior to learning the child’s actual SSN.

-If a previous screener used a Pseudo SSN and you now have the child’s actual SSN, please make the necessary correction in two places.
-First, uncheck the Pseudo SSN box on the Individual Information page and then enter the correct SSN on that page.
+When a pseudo SSN is used, the child’s identifying information does not go through the Master Customer Index (MCI) clearance.
+If a previous screener used a pseudo SSN and you now have the child’s actual SSN, please make the necessary correction.
+Uncheck the Pseudo SSN box on the Individual Information page, then enter the correct SSN.

-The child's SSN Status displays the system's understanding of the information entered in the Social Security Number field.
-If the child is already known to the system, their status will read "Verified SSN.”
-If it is a new SSN, the status will initially be “Unverified SSN.”
-It typically takes the system 7-10 days to verify a child’s social security number.
-Other possible options are indications of a miss-match of information involving the child’s name, date of birth and SSN.
+If the child is already in other systems, their SSN status will be “Verified SSN.”
+If a new SSN is entered or the child is new to the system, the status will be “Unverified SSN.”
+It typically takes the system seven to 10 days to verify a child’s SSN.
+Other possible options indicate a mismatch of information involving the child’s name, date of birth, and SSN.

 Social Security Number Entered Incorrectly

-If there is more than one functional screen for the same child, the additional screens can only be merged together through support from the DHS SOS Help desk.
-This is a very costly and manual process and should be avoided.
-The screen to use, when multiple screens are available for one child, is the screen with the child's correct social security number.
-The screen with a pseudo or incorrect social security number should be the one that is deleted.
-Contact the DHS SOS Help desk with the child’s full name, incorrect screen identification and correct screen identification.
-The DHS SOS Help desk's email is: DHSSOSHelp@wisconsin.gov.
+If there is more than one functional screen for the same child, the additional screens can be merged together through support from the DHS SOS Help Desk.
+When multiple screens are available, use the screen with the correct SSN.
+The screen with a pseudo or incorrect SSN should be deleted.
+Contact the DHS SOS Help Desk with the child’s full name, incorrect screen identification, and correct screen identification.

 Master Customer Index Identification Number (MCI ID)

-The Master Customer Index (MCI) identification number is another form of identification for a child.
+The MCI number is another form of identification for a child.
 It will appear on the Individual Information page next to the child’s date of birth.
-This number is generated by the greater system.
-It is often, but not always, the child’s Medicaid ID number.
+It is often the child’s Medicaid ID number.

-If the name of the child does not match as being assigned to your agency, then you will see the following (Fig. 1):
+If the name of the child is not assigned to your agency, then you will see the following (Fig. 1):

-Fig. 1: Search results for an applicant by the name of “Name LName” where there are no people that meet this search criteria that you have rights to see (i.e., that you “own”).
+Fig. 1: Search results for an applicant by the name of “Name LName” where there are no people who meet this search criteria that you have rights to see (that you “own”).

 The “New Applicant” page will appear.
-Enter the child’s name, gender, Date of Birth (DOB) and Social Security Number (SSN) (Fig. 2).
+Enter the child’s name, gender, date of birth (DOB), and SSN (Fig. 2).

-Fig. 2: Page to enter identifying information for a child that was not available when you tried to search for them.
+Fig. 2: Page to enter identifying information for a child who is a new applicant.

 Select “Next” after completing the fields in the “New Applicant” page.
-The page titled “MCI Clearance Results” may appear when a potential match is located in the database.
-(Fig. 3):
+The page titled “MCI Clearance Results” may appear if a potential match is located in the database (Fig. 3):

 Fig. 3: MCI Clearance Results for applicant by the name of “Name M LName.”

-On the Master Client Index (MCI) Clearance page potential matches for the child are displayed.
-Consider each and every potential applicant in this list.
+On the MCI Clearance page, potential matches for the child are displayed.
+Consider each potential applicant in this list.

-In this example, there was one potential match with the name “Name M LName”, a slightly different date of birth (1/14/01 rather than 2/14/00), the SSN is off by a few digits, is the same gender and has “Yes” in the “Exists in FSIA” column.
+In this example, there was one potential match with the name “Name M LName,” a slightly different date of birth (1/14/01 rather than 2/14/00), an SSN off by a few digits, the same gender, and “Yes” in the “Exists in FSIA” column.
 This represents an 82 percent match.

-Notice that one of the columns in this table is labeled “Exists in FSIA”.
+Notice the “Exists in FSIA” column.
 FSIA stands for Functional Screen Information Access.
-If there is a YES in this column for a child, then it means there is a Functional Screen for that child which is currently “owned” by another agency.
+If there is a Yes in this column for a child, it means there is a functional screen for them that is currently “owned” by another agency.

-It is critical to select “Use this Applicant” when the child is identified by name, DOB and/or SSN, even when “Exists in FSIA” indicates “No.” It does not need to be a 100 percent match.
-Anything over an 80 percent match is good given the system’s limitations.
-If some of the information is inaccurate, then it can be updated or changed when entering the actual screen data.
-This is often the case for children who have had a change in their last name.
+It is critical to select “Use this Applicant” when the child is identified by name, date of birth (DOB), or SSN, even when “Exists in FSIA” indicates “No.” It does not need to be a perfect match; anything over 80 percent is good given the system’s limitations.
+If some of the information is inaccurate, it can be updated when entering the actual screen data.
+This is often the case for children who have had their last name changed.

-Fig. 4: Identifying information for an applicant by the name of “FName LName” where there are no people that meet this search criteria that you have rights to see (i.e., that you “own”).
+Fig. 4: Identifying information for an applicant by the name of “FName LName” where there are no people who meet this search criteria that you have rights to see (that you “own”).